i82egjur/Information-technology-law-standardization/TEMA4/Tema4modelosCapas.md

 #### d) What is the connection mode?

-11. What does section 6 describes?
+### 11. What does section 6 describes?
 What is the motivation for choosing the 7 layers of the OSI model?
+- It makes an introduction to the specific layers

-12. What information is given in the section 7?
+### 12. What information is given in the section 7?
+- A detailed description of the resulting OSI architecture.
+- Definitions of the application layer, services provided by application.entities, connection-mode facilities, connectionless-mode facilities, functions whithin the application layer, groupings of functions in the Application Layer, presentation layer, representation of abstract syntax, negotiation of  transfer syntax, session Layer, purpose.

-13. What information is given in the section 8?
+### 13. What information is given in the section 8?
+- Management aspects of OSI.

-14. What is explained in section 9?
+### 14. What is explained in section 9?
 Should all standards have a section like this?
 Why is it important in this case?
+- Application of consistency and compliance requirements, it would be nice to have a section like this in all standars since compliance requirements are guidelines for compilance with laws and regulation applicable to the specific type assistance.
+This is enormously helpful at the time of applicating the standard due to the fact that the organization that wants to incorporate it know exactly what to do or what include.

-## Bibliography
+### Bibliography

 - International Telecommunication Union.
 (1994, july).
 Information Technology - Open systems interconnection - Basic reference model: The basic modle (ITU-T X.200).
 ITU-T.

 - Khoury, G. E. (2019, 21 march).
 3 Reasons Why You Should Number Pleading Paragraphs.
 Findlaw. https://blogs.findlaw.com/strategist/2018/02/3-reasons-why-you-should-number-pleading-paragraphs.html

+- Chaudhari, A. (2019, 27 marzo).
+12 Advantages and Disadvantages of OSI model Layered Architecture.
+CSEstack. https://www.csestack.org/advantages-disadvantages-of-osi-model-layered-architecture/Chaudhari, A. (2019, 27 march).
+12 Advantages and Disadvantages of OSI model Layered Architecture.
+CSEstack. https://www.csestack.org/advantages-disadvantages-of-osi-model-layered-architecture/